sjml/wasmbots/docs/interface.md

 ## Logging

 The host exposes a function for logging, which takes a parameter for the log level, a pointer to the start of a string, and its length in bytes.
 The string _must_ be encoded in UTF-8.
 It is not retained by the host after printing, so you can safely free it.
 It can be anywhere in memory, not just the reserve block.
+(Depending on how your chosen language handles strings internally, this is a very good thing.)

 The valid log levels are:
 * `0`: error